lucanali/odyssey-stress-test/README.md

 - **ODYSSEY_TEST_ACCOUNT**: Test account address for balance checks (required)
 - **DURATION**: Duration of sustained load test in seconds (optional, default: 30)
 - **ITERATIONS**: Number of concurrent requests (optional, default: 100)
+- **PRIVATE_KEY**: Hex-encoded private key used to sign transactions for the TPS test (optional, but required to run `transaction-tps`)

+#### Transaction TPS Requirements

+- The private key must hold sufficient balance on the target network to cover gas fees.
+- Store it in the `PRIVATE_KEY` environment variable (no quotes in the value).
+- Never commit the private key to version control; consider using a `.env` file or shell export.
+- Only use disposable test accounts; this feature repeatedly sends signed transactions.

 ### RPC Endpoint Requirements